 Teens are maturing and learning to process and understand their feelings.
 They may experience occasional mood swings, be increasingly sensitive, and want to keep their distance from parents.
 Having limited ability to understand and cope with their newly discovered and confusing emotions may lead to risky behaviors, such as: self-injury, aggressive outbursts, drug and alcohol use, or sexual activity.

-Try to gauge whether your teen’s moods and behaviors interfere with his daily functioning or feel beyond something you can understand or manage.
+Try to gauge whether your teen’s moods and behaviors interfere with their daily functioning or feel beyond something you can understand or manage.
 A classic sign of trouble is when your teen simply refuses to talk to you anymore and/or does not want to listen to anything you have to say.

 Yes, teens are supposed to reject their parents to some degree to form their own identities, but there is a limit to how much of this is healthy.
 When pressed, most teens would probably, although grudgingly, admit that they still need and want their parents’ support, guidance and reassurance.
 This is true whether your teen admits to this or not!
 But sometimes, the support of parents simply isn’t enough.